THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+* -- Static methods can be used without creating an object whereas public methods are tied to the object class they are declared in.
+So you must create an object before calling the method.

 ## Part 3 - Dogs